microsoft/vcperf/README.md

 Viewing vcperf traces in WPA requires the C++ Build Insights WPA add-in.
 Install it by following these steps:

 1. Have WPA installed on your machine, or install the latest version available here: [https://docs.microsoft.com/windows-hardware/get-started/adk-install](https://docs.microsoft.com/windows-hardware/get-started/adk-install).
+Make sure your WPA version has perf_msvcbuildinsights.dll located at `C:\Program Files (x86)\Windows Kits\10\Windows Performance Toolkit`.
 1. Make sure you have restored the NuGet packages for the vcperf solution.
-1. Starting from the root of your vcperf repository, find the C++ Build Insights WPA add-in at the following location: `packages\Microsoft.Cpp.BuildInsights.{version}\wpa`
-1. An x86 and x64 add-in are available.
-Select the one that matches your WPA installation.
-The files are named `perf_msvcbuildinsights.dll`.
-1. Copy the appropriate `perf_msvcbuildinsights.dll` file into the root of your WPA installation.
-The WPA root is typically located here: `C:\Program Files (x86)\Windows Kits\10\Windows Performance Toolkit`.
-You should see several other files that start with `perf_` if you are at the right place, as well as `wpa.exe` and `perfcore.ini`.
-1. Open the `perfcore.ini` file in a text editor and add an entry for `perf_msvcbuildinsights.dll`.

 ## Command-line reference